gregmeyer/minimum-viable-specification/README.md

 The reasons for the wasted effort are varied, and some of them include:

-- poor expectation setting leading to low engagement and commitment
+- *poor expectation setting* leading to low engagement and commitment
-- weak requirements, because no one set expectations for the group
+- *weak requirements*, because no one set expectations for the group
-- results that don’t follow (too-high) expectations
+- *results that don’t follow expectations*
-- and a general lack of transparency
+- and a general *lack of transparency*

 In short, we could do better.